-Trying to avoid difficult situations is characteristic of the fixed mindset, because the longer you spend time working on something, the less of an excuse you have to fail.
+Trying to avoid difficult situations is characteristic of a fixed mindset.
+That’s because the longer you spend time working on something, the less of an excuse you have to fail.

 Had Christopher Reeve, actor of the original Superman movies, adopted this kind of mindset, he probably would have died soon after his riding accident, which paralyzed him from the neck down.
-Instead, he put up a tremendous fight, became an activist for spinal cord research and was finally able to move his arms, legs and even upper body.
+Instead, he put up a tremendous fight and became an activist for spinal cord research.
+Eventually, he could finally move his arms, legs, and even upper body.
 Eventually, he even walked across the bottom of a swimming pool.

 Surprisingly, we are all born with a growth mindset.
 Babies know no limits, they want to learn anything and everything.
 However, between the ages of 1 to 3 a mindset can already be determined.
 Babies with a growth mindset tend to try and help other crying babies, while it disturbs and annoys fixed mindset babies.

 Apart from our parents, our teachers also play a major role in how our mindset turns out.
-A bad teacher might tell a D student that she’ll never amount to anything, whereas a good teacher would encourage her to study more and do better on the next test.
+A bad teacher might tell a D student that she’ll never amount to anything.
+But a good teacher would encourage her to study more and do better on the next test.

 Lastly, anyone can develop a growth mindset.
 For starters, try this: The next time you spill your coffee, don’t say: “I’m clumsy!” and associate the failure with your identity.
-Instead, see it as an external, one-time event and resolve to do better the next time, for example by saying: “What’s done is done, I’ll just mop it up and pay more attention the next time.”
+Instead, see it as an external, one-time event and resolve to do better the next time.
+For example, try saying: “I can’t change what’s done.
+I’ll just mop it up and pay more attention the next time.”